LLNL/ATS/docs/source/ats.rst

 --cutoff cutofftime
    Over-rides the timelimit for all jobs no matter where the timelimit is set.
 Jobs that fail once reaching the cutoff will TIMEOUT.
 The forms for giving the time are the same as for ``--timelimit``.
-Note: Jobs that TIMEOUT are marked as Failed when using Flux.
+Note: Jobs that TIMEOUT are marked as FAIL when using Flux.

 --debug